 control or needed access to an abortion.
 But I am not going to spend

-time on this thought because Gloria Steinem and other feminists have
+time on this thought because Gloria Steinem and other feminists have asked this

 A second misconception is that foster care is a better option.
 But that means that the person is forced to carry till birth and give the child away.
 There are so many children in foster care.
 Children's Rights states that "In 2015, over 670,000 children spent time in U.S. foster care [62,000 waiting to be adopted].
 On average, children remain in state care for nearly two years and six percent of children in foster care have languished there for five or more years.
 Despite the common perception that the majority of children in foster care are very young, the average age of kids in care is nearly 9."
 More Black men are incarcerated today than were enslaved in 1850 according to Michelle Alexander, which could be affecting more than half of children entering U.S. foster care who were young people of color according to Children's Rights.